Second Brigade, Second Division

 Note: The 2nd Rhode Island Infantry, Companies A, F, G, and H, were stationed at the Railroad Halls, Union Station, opposite Exchange Place, Providence, Providence County, Rhode Island; and Companies E and I at Eddy Street, Providence, Providence County, Rhode Island, on 4 June, 1861.

-Organisation of the 2nd Rhode Island Detached Militia, 4 June, 1861: Colonel J S Slocum; Lieutenant Colonel/ Senior First Lieutenant A R Eddy, 1st United States Artillery, Light Company G; Major Vacant; Company A (83), Captain C G Dyer; Company B (79), Captain J Wright; Company C (83), Providence Artillery & Mechanic Rifles Nos.1 & 2, detachments, Captain N Viall; Company D (83), National Cadets (55), First Light Infantry (25), & City Guards (3), detachments, Captain W H P Steere; Company E (83), Captain I P Rodman; Company F (83), Captain L A Tower; Company G (83), Captain N Goff, Jr.; Company H (83), Captain C W Greene; Company I (82), Captain S J Smith; Company K (82), Captain C W Turner; Providence Marine Corps Artillery (138), Captain W H Reynolds
+Organisation of 2nd Rhode Island Detached Militia, Providence, Providence County, Rhode Island, 5 June, 1861: Colonel J S Slocum; Acting Lieutenant Colonel & Senior First Lieutenant A R Eddy, 1st United States Artillery, Light Company G; Major Vacant; Acting Adjutant & Second Lieutenant S J Smith, Company K; Company A (83), Captain C G Dyer; Company B (79), Captain J Wright; Company C (77), Captain N Viall; Company D (83), Captain W H P Steere; Company E (83), Captain I P Rodman; Company F (83), Captain L A Tower; Company G (83), Bristol Artillery, Captain N Goff, Jr.; Company H (83), Kentish Guards, Captain C W Greene; Company I, Captain S J Smith; Company K (82), Captain C W Turner; Providence Marine Corps Artillery (138), Captain W H Reynolds

 Note: The 2nd Rhode Island Infantry, Company A, was stationed at Eddy Street, Providence, Providence County, Rhode Island, on 6 June, 1861.

-Camp Burnside, Dexter Training Ground, between Dexter & Parade Streets, Providence, Providence County, Rhode Island, 8 June, 1861: The 2nd Rhode Island Infantry, Companies A, C, and G, arrived at Camp Burnside, Dexter Training Ground, between Dexter and Division Streets, Providence, Providence County, Rhode Island, in the morning on 8 June, 1861, and were accompanied by the 2nd Rhode island Light Artillery (See the 2nd Rhode Island Light Artillery).
+The 2nd Rhode Island Infantry, Companies A, C, D, E, F, G, H, I, and K, under the command of Colonel J S Solcum, arrived at Camp Burnside, Dexter Training Ground, between Dexter and Division Streets, Providence, Providence County, Rhode Island, in the morning on 8 June, 1861, and were accompanied by the 2nd Rhode island Light Artillery and Governor W Sprague, State of Rhode Island (See the 2nd Rhode Island Light Artillery).

-Note: The 2nd Rhode Island Infantry, Companies B, D, E, F, H, I, and K, were stationed at Camp Burnside, Dexter Training Ground, corner of Dexter and Division Streets, Providence, Providence County, Rhode Island, in the evening on 8 June, 1861.
+Note: The 2nd Rhode Island Infantry, Companies A, C, D, E, F, G, H, I, and K, were ordered to rendezvous at Exchange Place, Providence, Providence County, Rhode Island, at 10 AM on 8 June, 1861.

-Note: Camp Burnside, Dexter Training Ground, between Dexter and Parade Streets, Providence, Providence County, Rhode Island, was named in honour of Colonel A E Burnside, 1st Rhode Island Detached Militia, by General Orders No.1, Headquarters, 2nd Rhode Island Infantry, Providence, Providence County, Rhode Island, on 8 June, 1861.
+General Orders No.1, Headquarters, Second Regiment, Rhode Island Volunteers, Providence, Providence County, Rhode Island, 8 June, 1861: Camp Burnside, Dexter Training Ground, between Dexter and Parade Streets, Providence, Providence County, Rhode Island, was named in honour of Colonel A E Burnside, 1st Rhode Island Detached Militia, by General Orders No.1, Headquarters, Second Regiment, Rhode Island Volunteers, Providence, Providence County, Rhode Island, on 8 June, 1861.

-Note: Colonel W Goddard, 2nd Rhode Island Infantry, was relieved from duty with the 2nd Rhode Island Infantry by General Orders No.38, Paragraph I, State of Rhode Island and Providence Plantations, Adjutant General's Office, Providence, Providence County, Rhode Island, on 19 June, 1861.
+Note: Colonel W Goddard, aide de camp to Governor W Sprague, State of Rhode Island, was temporarily appointed acting lieutenant colonel, 2nd Rhode Island Infantry, between 10 and 19 June, 1861, and was relieved from duty by General Orders No.38, Paragraph I, State of Rhode Island and Providence Plantations, Adjutant General's Office, Providence, Providence County, Rhode Island, on 19 June, 1861.

 Providence to Washington, 19-21 June, 1861